Teaching English-speaking children how to read and write in English

 Frequently, our programme provides the basis for them to join the ENP in France when they reach the age of 8.
 Children who attend Swiss schools often choose to continue with us until they start secondary school.

 We also offer an early literacy skills class for children aged 3-4.
 Find out more here!

 If you answer Yes to most questions – PLP is the right place for your child to acquire literacy skills to accompany their knowledge of English.

 Have a look below and choose the right level for your children before enrolling!

 If you answer No to most questions – PLP is probably not best suited to your child’s needs; we do not teach English as a second language.

 If you are looking for holistic English classes for your children that will build their oral skills and comprehension as well as their literacy skills, we recommend you try one of the following organisations.

-• One teacher and two assistants per class
+• One teacher and one assistant per class (depending on the size of the class)

 • All materials are provided (the famous PLP 'red bag' is home to a selection of workbooks, worksheets, readers) for a small fee